Salesflare/hapi-routes/README.md

 # Hapi Routes [![Build Status](https://travis-ci.org/Salesflare/hapi-routes.svg)](https://travis-ci.org/Salesflare/hapi-routes)
-Hapi plugin for registering routes
+hapi plugin for registering routes

 ## What
-Hapi Routes alows you to put all your routing logic in different files in a specified folder.
+Hapi Routes allows you to put all your routing logic in different files in a specified folder.
 This allows you to have a clear overview of your routes.

 ## How